tttor/islam/quran/saran-perbaikan-terjemahan/README.md

 * Based on several popular Indonesia translation, eg https://quran.com/
 * Based on several popular English translation, eg https://quran.com/

-## Sources of approximation errors in translation
+## Sources of confusion/approximation in translation
 * Grammar: pronouns, definitiveness, plural/singular
 * Vocab
 * Understanding (based on the understanding of the companions)